maxlaverse/terraform-provider-bitwarden/README.md

 provider "bitwarden" {
   email = "terraform@example.com"

-  # If you have the opportunity, you can try out the embedded client which removes the need
+  # If you have the opportunity, you can try out the embedded client which
-  # for a locally installed Bitwarden CLI.
-Please note that this feature is still considered
+  # removes the need for a locally installed Bitwarden CLI.
+Please note that
-  # as experimental, might not work as expected, and is not recommended for production use.
+  # this feature is still considered experimental and not recommended for
+  # production use.
   #
   # experimental {
   #   embedded_client = true